Reach Out Today

 Keep in mind that these half-lives are approximate and can vary among individuals.
 Typically, it takes around 5 half-lives for a drug to be considered eliminated from the body.
 However, traces of the drug or its metabolites might still be detectable in blood, urine, or hair tests for a longer period.

 In addition, a tolerance can be built up to muscle relaxers fairly quickly, causing the person to chase after those desired effects via higher and higher doses.
+Abusing prescription drugs, including muscle relaxers and other prescription drugs, can lead to serious health risks such as overdose, impaired judgment, and dangerous interactions.
 Long-term use of muscle relaxers can lead to dependence, where the body becomes reliant on the medication to function normally.

 Muscle relaxer withdrawal symptoms include: